 A one-time event that will be active for the date range defined in the date drop-down fields.

 • Weekly (by day of week):

 A recurring event based on the day of the week, active for the dates defined.
-In this example, the discount will only work on Tuesdays, Fridays, and Saturdays between February 23rd and March 23rd, 2016.
+In this example, the discount will only work on Tuesdays, and Thursdays between September 7th and October 7th, 2017.

 • Always (don’t expire):

 A permanent event that is not defined by date.

 RulesBack to top